Self-consistent autocorrelation for finite-area bias correction in roughness measurement: Conclusion

 \section{Conclusion}

 The goal of this work was to correct the finite-area bias in autocorrelation function (ACF) evaluation in roughness measurements, which includes the correction of parameters like the mean square roughness and correlation length.
 Starting from the observation that it should be possible to express the bias of measured ACF in terms of ACF itself, we developed a self-consistent formulation and used it to propose two types of bias correction.
-One was a modification of standard ACF models to match the bias of the data they should fit, the other a model-free correction procedure based on inverting the self-consistent relations by solving a set of linear equations.
+One was a modification of standard analytical ACF models to take into account the bias of the data they should fit.
+The other was a model-free correction procedure based on inverting the self-consistent relations by solving a set of linear equations.
 Their effectiveness was tested using simulated and measured data.
-The results were somewhat mixed.
-Both corrections trade bias for variance.
-In some cases, such as the measurement of Gaussian roughness, fitting the experimental ACF with a modified (biased) model has substantial advantages and few downsides and can probably be recommended quite universally.
-Model correction does not require any changes to ACF estimation and can be applied to already computed ACF curves.
-A corrected model can be easily constructed for any quickly decaying ACF.
-Its effectiveness can vary as it depends on the ACF form and other aspects of the measurement.
-Scan line levelling with polynomials of higher degrees than 0 (i.e.\ mere mean value subtraction) and measurement using multiple images make the correction more advantageous.
-The model-free correction (inversion) procedure proposed for ACF of an unknown form is computationally simple and worked surprisingly well in the selected test cases.
-However, reliability and applicability questions remain and it is perhaps more of an interesting concept to explore further than a technique which could be recommended for immediate wide adoption.